matter-labs/zksync-lite-docs/docs/zkevm/README.md

 controlled by only a handful of validator servers physically located in the same data center.
 The risk of all of these servers being compromised is nontrivial and a lot more than a theoretical threat!

-zkSync 2.0 offers two account types to its users: zkRollup and zkPorter.
+zkSync Era offers two account types to its users: zkRollup and zkPorter.
 Let’s consider the comparison for each of them:

 **1) zkRollup vs Sidechains**